jschwinger233/grpcdump/README.md

 etcdctl put /zc/a a
 ```

-And this time grpcdump gives us this:
+And this time the grpcdump gives us this:

 ```
 $ s grpcdump -i lo -p 2379 -f rpc.proto | grep 48576
 Jan 15 22:51:20.720648	127.0.0.1:2379->127.0.0.1:48576	packetno:638	streamid:1	data:(unknown)
 ```

-The data frame fails to parse because the watch request has been sent ahead of grpcdump's sniffing, and the missing request header makes it impossible to parse the data.
+The data frame fails to parse because the watch request has been sent ahead of the grpcdump's sniffing, and the missing request header makes it impossible to parse the data.

 Unless we guess!